KE ALA IPU KUKUI

 Important Registration Information

-Students must register for their Early College course(s) every year in December during our normal school registration.
+Students must register for their Early College course(s) every year in December during our normal high school registration.
+Students must specifically pick their college course.

-Students must also complete the Early College Application, UH Maui Dual Credit Application, Lahainaluna Consent Form and Health Clearance Form every year.
+Students must also complete the Early College Application, UH Maui Dual Credit Application & Lahainaluna Consent Form every year.

 Counselor & Teachers must approve all early college registrations.